NikitaEdin/SET09102-2025-TR2/DOCS/UseCases/EnvironmentalScientist/EnvironmentalScientist-UseCase-4.md

 ### Sub-variations:
-1. The Environmental Scientist. goes to dashboard and presses on "Generate Report".
+1. The Environmental Scientist goes to dashboard and presses on "Generate Report".

 ### Schedule:
 TBA